Getting to answers faster with AI-powered conversational search and summarization

 What worked:

-• Users saw immediate value in reduced manual effort
+• Users saw immediate value in reduced manual document search and analysis effort

 • Summarization accelerated information processing